mafortin/GOUHFI/README.md

-# GOUHFI: Generalizable Ultra-High Field Image Segmentation
+# GOUHFI: novel contrast- and resolution-agnostic segmentation tool for Ultra-High Field MRI

 **GOUHFI** is a deep learning-based fully automatic brain segmentation tool optimized for ultra-high field MRI (i.e., ≥ 7T MRI).
-Using the domain randomization approach proposed in [SynthSeg](https://github.com/BBillot/SynthSeg), GOUHFI is able to segment images of any contrast, resolution and field strength, making it broadly applicable across scanners and protocols.
+Using the domain randomization approach proposed in [SynthSeg](https://github.com/BBillot/SynthSeg), GOUHFI is able to segment images of any contrast, resolution and field strength, making it broadly applicable across scanners, imaging protocols and centers.

 ---

 ## Features

 - ***MAF: More detailed explanation of what we did? [long abstract style]***
+- This repository is based on the nnUNet v2 framework and uses the same naming convention and requirements for running inference and postprocessing.
 - Robust 3D U-Net model trained using [nnU-Net v2](https://github.com/MIC-DKFZ/nnUNet)
 - Domain randomization for contrast and resolution generalization
 - Validated on both UHF (7T) and standard 3T MRI